CodeYourFuture/GitHomeworkFixErrors/homework.md

 What three problem does Git & Github solve?

-When people want to show off code to each other they can put it on Github
+When people want to show off code to each other they can put it on Github collaboration and keep track of the history of your project as you go along.

 ## Question 9

 What happens when you `fork` a repository?

-You delete it
+you have a copy of somebody's code in your Github.

 ## Question 10

 What happens when you clone a repostory?

-It send it to a friend
+you have a copy of somebody's code in your local PC.

 ## Question 11

 What is a Pull Request?

-When you send a file over the internet
+It is asking the repo owner to accept your contribution to the project.

 ## Question 12

 What is the Git History log?

-It lets you see into the future
+It lets you see into the commits you have made so far and all the history of your repo.

 ## Question 13